25prabhu10/notes/docs/Concepts/AWS/AWS_Integration_and_Messaging.md

 - When a consumer requests messages from the queue, it can optionally "wait" for messages to arrive if there are none in the queue
 - This is called Long Polling
-- LongPolling decreases the number of API calls made to SQS while increasing the efficiency and latency of your application.
+- LongPolling decreases the number of API calls made to SQS while increasing the efficiency and latency of your application
 - The wait time can be between 1 sec to 20 sec (20 sec preferable)
 - Long Polling is preferable to Short Polling
 - Long polling can be enabled at the queue level or at the API level using WaitTimeSeconds